nrfconnect/sdk-nrf/samples/net/download/README.rst

 Dependencies
 ************

-This sample uses the following |NCS| libraries:
+This sample uses the following |NCS| libraries when using an nRF91 Series device:

 * :ref:`modem_key_mgmt`
 * :ref:`nrf_modem_lib_readme`